PathVisio/pathvisio.github.io/documentation/GPML2021-doc.md

 </tr>
 <tr>
 <th>Documentation</th>
 <td>List of Citations.
-A citation is a literature reference, citation, or work.</td>
+A citation is a reference to a source of information.</td>
 </tr>
 </table>
 <div class="sample box">